Declarations¶

 a global statement expresses that

-holds in the context
+Forall binders, global_formula holds in the context

-(which defaults to [default]
+system_annot (which defaults to @set:default @equiv:default).

 Local and global statements can be